 - Use 8-inch round tortillas for this recipe, often labeled as fajita-size.

-- You can use hot or mild sausage in these overnight breakfast burritos.
-If you like a spicy kick, chorizo is a great choice for these.
+- You can use hot or mild sausage in this casserole.
+If you like a spicy kick, chorizo is a great choice.

-The recipe for Overnight Breakfast Burritos For A Crowd is below, and here are some more make-ahead breakfast ideas for you:
+The recipe for overnight Mexican Breakfast Casserole is below.
+And here are some more make-ahead breakfast ideas:

 - 1 medium yellow onion (about 5 ounces)